jkb91jkb91/JenkinsCreator/README.md

 <a name="readme-top"></a>
 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This repository is used as a part of bigger project is a first step and prerequisuite for step 2 and 3:
+This repository is used as a part of bigger project and it is a first step and prerequisuite for step 2 and 3:

 Next steps:
 2) https://github.com/jkb91jkb91/Jenkins_KubeStarter